 There is a very high demand for social housing.
 Being accepted onto the housing register is not a guarantee that you will get an allocation of social housing.
 The register prioritises applicants according to their housing need, in line with the council's current adopted housing register and allocations policy.
 Many people on the register may wait years for an offer of social housing and some will never be allocated.

-To apply to join, please follow the register for social housing link
+To apply to join, please follow the register for social housing link on the HomeOptions website.

 Staying with family

 If you can stay with family while you save up for a deposit or look for work then this may be the best option.
 While many adults want to move into their own place the cost of housing means that it may be better to stay with parents or family where you are likely to have low accommodation costs, until you are financially in a better position, either with a regular income or with some savings for a deposit and rent in advance.

 If you are staying with family and they claim benefits to help with housing or council tax costs it is important that they declare you are living there.

 If you have little prospect of getting social housing and cannot afford home ownership then renting from a private landlord is likely to be the main housing option available to you.
 See our Finding Private Rented Accommodation page for more details.

 Supported housing is an option for people who are homeless and would benefit from some support to help them live independently.
 If you meet the criteria for supported housing we may be able to refer you or in some cases you can self-refer.
 See our Supported accommodation page for more details.